epos-eu/opensource-kubernetes/README.md

 Download the binary file according to your OS at the following link: https://epos-ci.brgm.fr/epos/opensource-kubernetes/-/packages

-Give permissions on `epos-kubernetes-cli` file and move on binary folder from a Terminal (in Linux/MacOS):
+Give permissions on `opensource-kubernetes` file and move on binary folder from a Terminal (in Linux/MacOS):

 ```
-chmod +x epos-kubernetes-cli
+chmod +x opensource-kubernetes
-sudo mv epos-kubernetes-cli /usr/local/bin/epos-kubernetes-cli
+sudo mv opensource-kubernetes /usr/local/bin/opensource-kubernetes
 ```

 ## Usage

 ```
-./epos-kubernetes-cli <command>
+./opensource-kubernetes <command>
 ```

 The `<command>` field value is one of the following listed below: